ueqri/vis4mesh/doc/user-guide.md

 # User Guide

+Still working in progress.

 ## Introduction

-Vis4Mesh is totally based on front-end and easy to use with just a browser.
+Vis4Mesh is a front-end tool and easy-to-use with just a browser.
 Note that you should have a local benchmark on your computer for Vis4Mesh to load.

-Here is a site of [Vis4Mesh](https://ueqri.github.io/vis4mesh-release/).
+The released webpage to launch Vis4Mesh is [https://ueqri.github.io/vis4mesh-release/](https://ueqri.github.io/vis4mesh-release/).
 You may also clone this repo and deploy a server yourself.

 ## Start with Vis4Mesh